 I am of the second school of thought.
 As terrible as the pandemic has been, it has created a more accessible world for me and many others with disabilities.
 For example, services like telehealth and grocery delivery are more widely available.
 For many, these are not just conveniences but necessities.
 When the pandemic is over, I hope we can keep some of the positive changes that have led to greater accessibility and inclusion for people with disabilities.

-You wouldn’t know from looking at me that I have a disability, let alone two.
+You wouldn’t know from looking at me that I have a disability, let alone more than one.
 Depending on the circumstances, you could spend a day with me and be none the wiser.
 That is, unless you wanted to go out to eat.
 One of my disabilities is severe airborne food allergies to coffee, chocolate, bananas, pumpkin, and anything with caffeine.
 Not only can I not consume these foods, but I can’t be around them.
 At all.
 The tiniest amount of particles in the air is enough to trigger a potentially deadly reaction.

 You might be thinking, “Wait, that’s a disability?”
 Let’s take a moment to look at how the Americans with Disabilities Act defines disability.
 It is a “physical or mental impairment that substantially limits one or more major life activities.”

 As you may know, there are many types of allergic reactions ranging from minor to life-threatening.
 My reactions fall into the latter category and include asthma and anaphylaxis.
 Thus, my ability to breathe (and, you know, live) is substantially limited if I’m exposed to my allergens—which are everywhere.
-I can’t to a restaurant, movie theater, basketball game, hotel… the list goes on.
+I can’t go to a restaurant, movie theater, basketball game, hotel… the list goes on.
 And I definitely can’t work in a traditional office.

 There are many types of hidden disabilities, and I bet you know at least a few people who have one.
 You probably work with someone who has a hidden disability.
 If you’re in a management position, you might have had an employee come to you asking for accommodations.
 When you’re having those conversations, remember to focus on the modifications requested rather than asking for details about the person’s condition.